-This credit is equal to $1,000 for every qualifying child.
+The child tax credit is equal to $1,000 for every qualifying child.
 The child does not have to be your own, but you must have contributed to more than half of the child's support and have had the child living with you for more than half the year.

-To qualify in 2011, the child must be:
+To qualify in 2017, the child must be:

 • Your son, daughter, adopted child, foster child, stepchild or

-For 2011, the credit has a maximum worth of $1,000 per dependent child.
+For 2017, the credit has a maximum worth of $1,000 per dependent child.
 However, your income can reduce the credit or, if you exceed certain income limits, make you entirely ineligible for it.

 The amount you are allowed to claim is limited on the basis of your modified adjusted gross income.

 Your credit amount is affected if your modified adjusted gross income exceeds:

 • $110,000 if you are married filing jointly